kristoff-it/kristoff.it/content/blog/note-about-zig-books/index.md

 Unfortunately this is the kind of stuff that pretty much no matter who you are, you will have to partner with somebody to get done, but nowadays thankfully we're not forced anymore to either get the full publisher package or nothing.

-As I mentioned earlier, now we have services like Amazon Kindle Self Publishing that just take care of this part without any other overhead.
+As I mentioned earlier, now we have services like Amazon Kindle Direct Self Publishing that just take care of this part without any other overhead.

 If you go this route you will have to design your own book cover (or pay an artist to do that for you), but that's it.